-Housing Management costs will be reimbursed on a per unit basis upon the Department receiving proof of unit completion (i.e., closing disclosure document or lease up).
+Housing Management costs will be reimbursed on a per unit basis upon the Department receiving proof of unit completion (i.e., closing disclosure document or lease up as documented in Rental Per Unit Beneficiary Report).

 The Department recommends recipients track their Housing Management costs for each project file to provide them with historical data useful for planning/budgeting for future award applications and for reporting to their own governing authorities.